dgaydukov/cert-ocpjp11/files/ocpjp11.md

 class B extends A implements X{}
 ```

 Class and interface can’t have static & instance method with the same signature.
-The same applies to overriding it's illegal to override instance with static & vice versaa.
+The same applies to overriding, it's illegal to override instance with static & vice versa.
 ```java
 interface X{
     default void print(){}